spacejam/rio/README.md

 misuse-resistant bindings for io_uring, focusing on users who want to do high-performance storage.

-* only relies on libc, no need for c/bindgen to complicate things
+* only relies on libc, no need for c/bindgen to complicate things, nobody wants that
 * the completions implement Future, if ur asyncy
+* as it gets built out, will leverage as much of the Rust type system as possible to prevent misuse

 This is a very early-stage project, but it will be the core of [sled's](http://sled.rs) IO stack